Abdul Awal Sarkar: Role of the Liberation War

 Later in the night, on 5 December, the warships reached Akram Point in Bangladesh.
 The final expedition started from Mongla at nine in the morning.
-There was a panvel in the front, Palash sometimes, Padma at the end.
+There was INS Panvel in the front, followed by Palash and Padma at the end.
 When the warships were near the Pakistani naval base at Khulna, three fighter jets were seen in the sky.
 But then it was known that they were Indian aircraft.
 However, after some time, the planes went down a little to the south-west.
-Then he suddenly turned and bombed Padma.
-Palash soon after.
+Then he suddenly turned and bombed Padma and Palash soon after.
 Although the gunboats were not released, the Allies had a 4-foot-tall and 3-foot-wide yellow cloth on the ceiling to identify them.
 After that the accident happened.
 The Indian Air Force launched a raid on enemy lines.
 The bomb hit the freedom fighter's gunboat.
 In the two gunboats, there were three naval fighters, including Abdul Awal Sarkar.
 Some people have jumped into the water before realizing the danger.
 They remain intact.
 But many of the freedom fighters, including Auwal, were on the gunboat until the very last moment.
 Some of those who were in the gunboat were martyred and almost everyone else was injured.

 Incidentally, Abdul Awal Sarkar was not injured in the attack.
 He jumped into the water with two seriously wounded warriors.
 There are other naval freedom fighters who jump like water.
 Many swim and go to the river.
 There was another danger waiting for them.
 Because the Pakistani army or their allies were razakar along the river.
 Abdul Awal Sarkar, Ruhul Amin and some of them were arrested.
 Ruhul Amin was handed over to the Pakistanis immediately after the assassination and torture of the rest.
 Pakistanis imprisoned him and others.
 After independence he was released.